-Marfan syndrome is a gentic disorder of the connective tissue that is usually featured with a rather typical physical appearance that can be summarized as 'elonguation' of body parts [dolichostenomelia].
+Marfan syndrome involves a genetic disorder of the connective tissue, typically featured with a physical appearance with 'elongation' of body parts [dolichostenomelia].

-The larger version of the test can be viewed via the following links:
+The high resolution version of the test can be viewed via the following links:

 The Marfan Syndrome Hand Test: